 Updated 10pm Sunday night

-One result should not have been a surprise, but it was to most.
+One result should not have been a surprise, but it was to most people.
 The other — well, if anything else had happened, it would have been pretty weird, but then the whole spectacle of the three-team contest was pretty weird.

 Let’s start with the less important one.
-The Batman by-election should have made it clear to political party bosses that it matters who they choose as the party’s candidate.
+The Batman by-election result should make it clear to party bosses that it matters who they choose as a candidate.
 We’ve seen it happen in rural electorates like Indi, which the Liberals lost because their MP was Sophie Mirabella.
-And now we’ve seen it in an inner-suburban seat like Batman, where Labor’s biggest problem was that its MP was David Feeney.
+And now we’ve seen it in inner-suburban Batman, where Labor’s biggest problem was that its MP was David Feeney.